-Submit all transcript(s) and/or academic documents for every institution of higher education you attended.
+Upload all transcript(s) and/or academic documents for every institution of higher education you attended to the online application.
 If a transcript is not in English, upload an English translation certified by the college issuing the transcript.
 We do not require hard copies of transcripts for application review.

-All transcripts and/or academic documents uploaded to the online application are considered unofficial.
-Your unofficial transcript will be used for application review and admission purposes.
-If you are admitted, you must submit your official hard copy transcripts directly to the IUPUI Graduate School after you arrive on campus.
-If you are currently finishing your baccalaureate degree, you will be required to submit a document that certifies the awarding of the degree.
+All transcripts and/or academic documents uploaded with the online application are considered unofficial.
+Your unofficial transcript will be used for application review and admission.
+If you are admitted, you must submit your official hard copy transcripts.
+If you are currently finishing your bachelor’s degree, you must submit a document that certifies the awarding of the degree.

 We do not require transcripts from Indiana University campuses.

 Three (3) letters of recommendation are required from either academic or professional sources.
 Recommendation information is submitted though the online application by the applicant and an email request will be sent automatically to the recommender on your behalf.